ww0529/transunet/README.md

 ├── folder_validation_test.py
 └── README.md
 ```
-Here, source code/ contains the core training and data-generation code corresponding to the manuscript method, examples/ and Field data example/ contain real-data examples, and  test_code.py correspond to the scripted validation and interactive testing workflows, respectively. ```
+Here, source code/ contains the core training and data-generation code corresponding to the manuscript method, examples/ and Field data example/ contain real-data examples, and  test_code.py correspond to the scripted validation , respectively. ```
 ## Description

 This repository is the source-code release corresponding to the manuscript `A Hybrid 2D-3D Transformer Network with Channel-to-Depth Lifting for 3D Density Gravity Inversion(2).docx`.
 The method is designed for reconstructing three-dimensional density-contrast models from gravity anomaly (`Gz`) or vertical gravity-gradient (`Gzz`) observations.